 To start with…paperwork

-and maybe another trip to the pharmacy.
+And maybe another trip to the pharmacy.

-This law has now been in effect for about two weeks, and there is a lot of confusion both on the part of prescribers and the pharmacists (we’re getting lots of phone calls).
+There is a lot of confusion both on the part of prescribers and the pharmacists (we’re getting lots of phone calls).
 It is hard to object with the intent of the bill though it may take some getting used to for all of us.

 How much pain medication is enough?

 Narcotic pain medications are necessary for the recovery of surgery for almost all patients.
 The difficulty in prescribing these is that everyone reacts differently in terms of their pain levels after surgery, which means that everyone needs a different amount of pain medication.
-Without over-prescribing, my practice is to give people enough so that there is no need of an additional prescription.
+Without over-prescribing, my practice is to give people enough so that there is no need for an additional prescription.